o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 **SourceFileDependency**

-This structure defines source asset file dependency information that the builder will send to **Asset Processor**\.
+This structure defines source asset file dependency information that the builder will send to **Asset Processor**.

-The `sourceFileDependencyPath` field can be either be a relative path from the assets folder, or an absolute path\.
+The `sourceFileDependencyPath` field can be either be a relative path from the assets folder, or an absolute path.

-The `sourceFileDependencyUUID` field is the source asset file UUID part of the asset ID, without the sub\-id\.
+The `sourceFileDependencyUUID` field is the source asset file UUID part of the asset ID, without the sub-id.

 **Important**
-The builder does not need to provide both the `sourceFileDependencyUUID` and the `sourceFileDependencyPath` info to **Asset Procesor**\.
-Either one will be sufficient\.
+The builder does not need to provide both the `sourceFileDependencyUUID` and the `sourceFileDependencyPath` info to **Asset Procesor**.
+Either one will be sufficient.

-**azlmbr\.asset\.builder\.SourceFileDependency**
+**azlmbr.asset.builder.SourceFileDependency**

 ```
 class azlmbr.asset.builder.SourceFileDependency